ccdle12/LND-Docker/README.md

 Add values to the environment variables:

-`DATADIR_MNT` can be left blank and will use the default path.
-If you are mounting the blockchain data, specify the absolute path.
+`DATADIR_MNT` should remain as the default setting.
+This will provide an option to write the ledger data to a persistent storage.

 ```
 # BTCD